Details on how to work with EF Database Migrations with .NET 6 APIs built using Wrapt.

 dotnet tool install -g dotnet-ef

-If you don't have any migrations for whatever reason, you can perform your first migration with something like the below where
+If you don't have any migrations for whatever reason, you can perform your first migration with something like the below.

 To push the updates to your database, you can run this (note that we're using the shorthand options in this case, but it doesn't matter which is used in any of the examples):

-If you're getting an error like the below, make sure that your connection string is set in your
+If you're getting an error like the below, make sure that you set your

 Unable to resolve service for type 'Microsoft.EntityFrameworkCore.Migrations.IMigrator'.
 This is often because no database provider has been configured for this DbContext.
 A provider can be configured by overriding the DbContext.OnConfiguring method or by using AddDbContext on the application service provider.
 If AddDbContext is used, then also ensure that your DbContext type accepts a DbContextOptions<TContext> object in its constructor and passes it to the base constructor for DbContext.